 He earned both baccalaureate and master of science degrees from Virginia Commonwealth University and was awarded a second master’s degree and doctorate from Teachers College, Columbia University.

-The talk is sponsored by the Rosel Schewel Distinguished Professorshipin Education and Human Development, the Arc of Central Virginia, and Lynchburg College.
+The talk is sponsored by the Rosel Schewel Distinguished Professorshipin Education and Human Development, the Arc of Central Virginia, and University of Lynchburg.
 For more information, call 434.544.8383/8655.